masonelmore/esi/docs/SovereigntyApi.md

 > []GetSovereigntyStructures200Ok GetSovereigntyStructures(ctx, optional)
 List sovereignty structures

-Shows sovereignty data for structures.  --- Alternate route: `/dev/sovereignty/structures/`  Alternate route: `/legacy/sovereignty/structures/`  Alternate route: `/v1/sovereignty/structures/`  --- This route is cached for up to 120 seconds
+Shows sovereignty data for structures.  ---  This route is cached for up to 120 seconds

 ### Required Parameters